Skip to main content

 Social Action

-Community organizing, rights education, and system advocacy β€” helping people understand and claim their entitlements and building environments where communities lead their own change.
+Community organising, rights education, and advocacy — helping people understand and claim their entitlements and building environments where communities lead change.

 R